leandoer969/VolleySkip/README.md

 2. **Create a New Bookmark:**
    - **Chrome:** Right-click the bookmarks bar and select “Add page…”.
-   - **Firefox:** Right-click the bookmarks toolbar and choose “New Bookmark…”.
-   - **Safari:** Open the bookmarks sidebar and click “Add Bookmark”.

 3. **Paste the Code:**
    Paste the one‑line code into the URL or Location field of the bookmark.